In this article we explore 5 steps to improve your LinkedIn Profile.

-It is increasingly important to consider your personal branding more seriously, and take the time to ensure your professional story reflects your achievements and future goals.
+It’s increasingly important to consider your personal branding more seriously, and take the time to ensure your professional story reflects your achievements and future goals.
 I like to call this ‘tending to your LinkedIn garden’.
-A current LinkedIn Profile helps you get found online (which is where many potential clients and employers will be searching) and gives you the confidence that you are maximising Australia’s favourite professional networking platform.
+A well written LinkedIn Profile helps you get found online (which is where many potential clients and employers will be searching for your skills and experience) and gives you the confidence that you are maximising Australia’s favourite professional networking platform.

 With LinkedIn’s mobile app, you can make the changes I’ve suggested below on the go.
-However, LinkedIn provides the greatest functionality via the website and is where I suggest you’re best to make the simple changes I recommend.
-By tapping on the “Me” tab you can add your recent skills, update your experience and even upload a photo while on the go.
-These are the some of the first things recruiters look for in your profile, and critical to connecting you to people, opportunities, and skills that can help build your career.
+However, LinkedIn provides the greatest functionality via the website and is where I recommend you make these changes.
+The suggestions below are the some of the first things recruiters look for in your profile, and critical to connecting you to people, opportunities, and skills that can help build your career.

 1. Upload a Suitable Professional Photo

-LinkedIn calls your photo your ‘virtual handshake’.
-When deciding which photo to upload, choose one that aligns with your role as a professional, but that makes you approachable.
-LinkedIn reports that members who include a profile photo receive 21x more profile views and up to 36x more messages.
+LinkedIn reports that members who include a profile photo receive 14-21 more profile views and up to 36x more messages.
 You can upload directly from your phone, but make sure it’s good quality and includes you only, not your pet or significant other.
-For some inspiration, please visit Think Bespoke’s Pinterest Board dedicated to LinkedIn Headshots I’ve collected from across the globe.